yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 ## Panels, boards, and reviewing activities
 1. January 2019–Present.
 Editorial board member of the Society for the Study of Species Biology, Japan
+1. October 2023–November 2024.
+Guest editor for the special issue "Ecology and Evolution", **_Plant and Cell Physiology_**
 1. April 2020–December 2021.
 Reviewing editor of **_Journal of Evolutionary Biology_**
 1. December 2022.
 Organizing committee member of the 52nd symposium of the Study of Species Biology, Japan, <https://sites.google.com/view/sssb2020shiga>
 1. November 2016.
 Organizing committee member of 5th Japan-Taiwan Ecology Workshop, Kyoto, Japan, <https://sites.google.com/site/jtecolw5th/>